Create Self-Signed S/MIME Certificates

 NOTE: Repeat Steps 5 through 7 to create certificates for additional e-mail addresses.
 In Step 7, increment the set_serial argument (or assign a new unique number) for each additional certificate.

-After all of that work, I imagine you’ll want to use your new self-signed digital certificate to send e-mail.
+The certificate is now ready to use for signed and encrypted e-mail.
 Many e-mail clients need the certificate packaged in a standard format.
 This step bundles the necessary files into the PKCS #12 format.

 Execute the following command: